 - To create an idol, repeat the previous procedures.

-- For the finishing touch, choose whatever colors you like.
+- For the finishing touch, choose whatever colors and beads you like.

 The main purpose of Ganeshotsav is to commemorate Lord Ganesha’s arrival into this world.
-It is crucial to prevent environmental exploitation as a result of the festivities but we can always try as much as we can.
+It is crucial to prevent environmental exploitation completely as a result of the festivities but we can always try as much as we can.
 Use the methods listed above to create eco-friendly Ganesha statues for the occasion and enjoy your Ganesh Chaurthi without hurting the environment.

 If you loved reading about eco-friendly home made Ganesh idols, click to know more about 5 Ways To Go Green This Ganesh Chaturthi: Here Is How You Can Make The Festival Eco-Friendly